OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Security Profiling with Introspy

 Introspy is an open-source security profiler for iOS released by iSecPartners.
-Built on top of substrate, it can be used to log security-sensitive API calls on a jailbroken device.
+Built on top of Substrate, it can be used to log security-sensitive API calls on a jailbroken device.
 The recorded API calls sent to the console and written to a database file, which can then be converted into an HTML report using Introspy-Analyzer.

 After successful installation of IntroSpy, respring the iOS device and follow the below steps: